RamaEdge/hasn-ai/README.md

 - **Cognitive Modeling**: Understanding consciousness
 - **Green AI**: Sustainable computing solutions

+## Contributing

+See [CONTRIBUTION.md](CONTRIBUTION.md) for guidelines on development, linting/formatting, security scans, and submitting pull requests.

+## Security

+Please review our [Security policy](Security.md) for how to report vulnerabilities and recommended scanning steps.

+## License

+This project is licensed under the terms described in [LICENSE](LICENSE).

 ---

 _"Ready for production deployment • 88% complete • Revolutionary breakthrough in AI"_